Click the thumbnail photos to enhance!

 Traditional Taxonomic Groupings Mask Evolutionary History:

-A Molecular Phylogeny and New Classification of the Chromodorid Nudibranchs.
+A Molecular Phylogeny and New Classification of the Chromodorid Nudibranchs. online at

 More information on Goniobranchus leopardus as Chromodoris leopardus are on Bill Rudman's Sea-Slug Forum!